Filly (toy): Magazines

+and also includes excerpts from the TV series.

 TV series

 On October 12, 2012, it was announced that a TV series based on the Filly franchise had begun production, with a 2014 release date.
 It was announced again on May 29, 2013, revealing the writers of the series with the title "Filly Funtasia".
 The series was originally produced by Dracco Brands, BRB Internacional/Screen 21, and Black Dragon.
 The show went through leaps of development hell due to financial problems with Dracco and the production company shifts, but it eventually premiered in 2019.

+Another batch of season 1 was released on Christmas 2020 in China, and soon worldwide.

+Season 2 and a theatrical movie are being made currently; although the creators promised to release them in 2024, it didn't happen and the series is on an indefinite hiatus currently.

 Other media

 The Filly franchise also comes with various toy accessories, such as stables, carriages, houses, and castles.
 Clothing, bed linen, soft toys, advent calendars, school bags, stickers, and crayons were also sold.

 Coloring books, puzzles, handicrafts, and reading books were produced by Friendz-Verlag, and sold over 1 million sold by autumn 2012.
 Radio plays were produced by Europa, and over 650,000 were sold from 2011 to early 2013.

+Later, Dracco would partner with Universal Music to create stories based on later toylines of Filly; they were made until 2018.

 "Filly Fairy: Hören & Malen" is a combined audio book and painting activity book that was distributed on a CD in 2012 and released in Germany only.

 Lawsuits

 On May 30, 2007, the toy company Hasbro sued Simba Dickie Group for infringing on their My Little Pony "G3" designs for "Little Fairy Pony", "My Sweet Pony", "Steffi Love Evi Unicorn" and "Steffi Love Evis Fantasy Pony".
 On July 20, 2007, Hasbro won the lawsuit and Simba was ordered to pay a fine.
-Hasbro sued Simba a second time on March 30, 2010, due to the toylines "Little Fairy & Pony", "Unicorn Friends" and "Dream House", and was resolved on January 22, 2013 with Hasbro winning again.
+Hasbro sued Simba a second time on March 30, 2010, due to the toylines "Little Fairy & Pony", "Unicorn Friends" and "Dream House", and was resolved on January 22, 2013, with Hasbro winning again.
 Filly wasn't mentioned in either lawsuits.

 Dracco Netherlands initiated legal action against Simba in Hong Kong on February 28, 2014.
 Dracco alleged that instead of destroying their remaining stock of Filly toys, Simba sold it off without paying license fees and files suit against Simba to recoup them.
 The first lawsuit ended in a failure on March 28, 2014, but was appealed again.
 On October 5, 2016, Dracco won, but it was appealed again.
 On May 25, 2017, Dracco was successful again, but it was appealed once more.
 On February 7, 2018, Simba was the successful party, but the case was then appealed yet another time.
 The final outcome of the legal battle is still yet to be determined as of February 2020.